Brooks Koepka: Personal life

+Koepka was previously in a relationship with professional soccer player Becky Edwards.
 On April 1, 2021, Koepka announced his engagement to actress Jena Sims.
-They were married on June 4, 2022 in the Turks and Caicos.
+They were married on June 4, 2022, in the Turks and Caicos.
+In May 2023, Koepka and Sims announced they were expecting their first child together, a son.

-Koepka appears in the sports documentary series Full Swing, which premiered on Netflix on February 15, 2023.
+Koepka appeared in Episode 2 of the sports documentary series Full Swing, which premiered on Netflix on February 15, 2023.